 - > Achieve sustainable cost and efficiency improvements.
 Understand energy-related opportunity costs at a country level.
 Focus on cost savings, improving domestic manufacturing and trade revenue and achieving predictable operating performance for industries through stable and affordable energy supplies. - > Collaborate internally and engage externally on energy policies and regulations, energy supplies, challenges, and opportunities.
-Communication, transparency, and collaboration amongst all stakeholders are essential to managing various aspects of the natural gas power generation, transmission, and distribution project development. - > Consider renewable energy, energy-efficiency strategies and carbon offsetting to mitigate carbon footprints.
-Many countries utilize hydroelectric, coal and/or oil fired base-load power.
-Natural gas and renewable sources (such as wind and solar power) may be used to supplement/offset coal or oil base-load power and reduce emissions.
-Hydroelectric power is dramatically impacted by drought and climate change.
-In comparison, natural gas provides consistent and reliable power - assuming stable gas supply is available. - > Adapt energy generation and assist local communities to prevent future physical impacts of climate change.
-It is important to assess present and predicted climate change impacts on communities and projects and to apply natural gas power generation and mitigation measures during the design stage - or make modifications to existing facilities - to reduce emissions and increase energy efficiency.
-Gasto-power measures may include power generation for industrial facilities.
-Gas-fired plants can also be used to run facilities for water storage, desalinization, diversion for mitigation of drought or flooding, irrigation, and controlling or containing environmental releases of hazardous materials, process solutions and/or impacted water.
+Communication, transparency, and collaboration amongst all stakeholders are essential to managing various aspects of the natural gas power generation, transmission, and distribution project development. - > Consider the role of natural gas alongside renewable energy, energy-efficiency strategies and other clean energy technologies to address environmental concerns in addition to the utilization of hydroelectric coal, and/or oil fired base-load power.
+In recognizing the importance of secure, reliable and economically feasible sources of energy within baseload power generation, natrual gas for base-load power produces lower emissions, is not subject to variable rainfall issues, and provides consistent and reliable power - assuming stable gas supply is available. - > Adapt natural gas fired generation to meet the needs of local communities.
+Assessing the present and predicted demand and environmental concerns of communities and projects, and designing natural gas power generation or making modifications to existing facilities to meet these needs, is important to reduce emissions and increase energy efficiency.
+Gas- to-power measures may include power generation for industrial facilities.
+Gas-fired plants can also be used to run facilities for water storage, desalinization, diversion for mitigation of drought or flooding irrigation, and controlling or containing environmental releases of hazardous materials, process solutions and/or impacted water.